-You can request to book a demo with one of our experts at Mashvisor to help you understand how to use each one of these tools.
+You can sign up for a 7-day free trial with Mashvisor, as it will help you understand how to use each one of these tools.

 Step 3: Set the Filters

 The next step is to set the filters for your property owner search.
-You will notice that there are several filters available, and which ones you’ll need to set will depend on whether or not you know the address of your subject property.
+You will notice that several filters are available.
+Which ones you’ll need to select will depend on whether you know the address of your subject property.

-If you know the address of your subject investment property, then go ahead and type it in the ‘Address’ field.
-Once you input the address of the property, you will notice that all the other location-related filters (‘State’, ‘City’, and ‘Zip Code’) will be automatically filled.
+If you know the property data (address) of your subject investment property, then go ahead and type it in the Address field.
+Once you enter the property’s address, you will notice that all the other location-related filters (‘State,’ ‘City,’ and ‘Zip Code’) will fill automatically.

-If you do not have an address, you need to input any information that you have on the property or the area where you’d like to find off market properties.
-This means you will have to fill in the following filters:
+If you do not have an address, you need to input any information that you have on the property or the area where you’d like to find off-market properties.
+It means you will have to fill in the following filters:

 Besides the location-related filters, there are some other filters that you can set to narrow down your property owner search.
 These include: